victorskl/terraform-tute/aws-ecs/README.md

 ### write-your-own-ecs-module

-_By nature, containerisation is unique to application specific.
-It is norm that terraform-ing ECS is context-aware and, opinionated to how application is being containerised to run.
-Therefore, it ends up [WET principal](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) i.e. write-your-own-ecs-module approach better fit the bill; instead of re-using someone else "ecs" module!_
+> _By nature, containerisation is unique to each application and, specific to application's dependant backend services such as Queue, Sendmail, Database, so on.
+Hence, it is norm that terraform-ing ECS is specific to application context and, opinionated to how an application is being containerised to run.
+So, it ends up [WET principal](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) i.e. write-your-own-ecs-module approach is better fit for the bill; instead of re-using someone else "ecs" module!_

 - https://www.terraform.io/docs/providers/aws/r/ecs_cluster.html
 - https://www.terraform.io/docs/providers/aws/r/ecs_task_definition.html
 - https://www.terraform.io/docs/providers/aws/r/ecs_service.html

----
+## Other tutes

 ### ECS with ALB example